persteenolsen/fastapi-jwt-auth-mongo-render-two/README.md

 - 27-05-2026

+# Version

+At Render I use the PYTHON_VERSION environment variable to tell Render to use Python version 3.11.
+Locally I am using Python 3.12

 A production-ready authentication backend built with **FastAPI**, **MongoDB Atlas**, **JWT authentication**, and **bcrypt password hashing**, deployed on **Render**.

 ---